Jack Steer

 Rear Admiral Jack Raymond Steer, ONZM is a retired Royal New Zealand Navy officer, who served as Chief of Navy from 2012 to 2015.

 Career

-Born in Christchurch, Steer joined the Navy in 1973.

-He served as Chief of Staff at Joint Forces Headquarters from January 2003 to April 2004, when he was promoted to commodore and appointed as Maritime Component Commander.
-He was appointed Deputy Chief of Navy In January 2006 before taking up the position of Commander Joint Forces New Zealand in May 2006, with promotion to rear admiral.
-In February 2008, he was appointed Vice Chief of Defence Force until 2012 when he was appointed Chief of Navy.
+Born in Christchurch, Steer joined the Royal New Zealand Navy in 1973.
+He served as chief of staff at Joint Forces Headquarters from January 2003 to April 2004, when he was promoted to commodore and appointed as Maritime Component Commander.
+He was appointed Deputy Chief of Navy in January 2006, before taking up the position of Commander Joint Forces New Zealand in May, with promotion to rear admiral.
+In February 2008, he was appointed Vice Chief of Defence Force.
+He served in the post until 2012, when he was appointed Chief of Navy.

-Steer was appointed a 1996 Queen's Birthday Honours in the 1996 Birthday Honours.
+Steer was appointed an Officer of the New Zealand Order of Merit in the 1996 Queen's Birthday Honours.